 As a freelance agent, you will represent and sell insurance products and financial services from a variety of parent insurers.
 There is no limitation on the numbers you choose.

-In fact more number of companies you join, the better suggestions could you give to your customers.
+In fact, the number of companies you join, the better the suggestions could you give to your customers.
 With varied policy options, you can sign the ones that suit best for each individual client.
 The perk is instead of earning a salary you will earn commissions on the products you sell.
 So, if you sell a bigger valued product, your commission will also be higher.

-How Can You Launch Your Freelance Insurance Agent Career?
+How Can You Launch Your Independent Insurance Agent Career?

 Here are a few tips that may be of great help to you.